 When can I apply?

-Extension requests are normally expected by both UKRI and universities to not take place until 6 months prior to the end of a studentship.
+Extension requests are normally expected by both UKRI and universities to not take place until 6 months (maximum period) prior to the end of a studentship.
 This is because it is considered that the success of mitigations and level of additional need can be most accurately assessed at this point.
-Please submit to the DTP Hub by the end of the relevant month.
+In addition, any extension requests need to be submitted by 3 months (the minimum period) prior to the end of the studentship.